 I then asked: “Brother, please hurry up and tell me how it is that God’s work of judgment and cleansing of the last days leads us to attain salvation?”

-The brother read two passages of God’s words for me, “The work done by God during this age is chiefly the provision of the words for the life of man, the disclosure of the substance of the nature of man and the corrupt disposition of man, the elimination of religious conceptions, feudal thinking, outdated thinking, as well as the knowledge and culture of man.
-This must all be laid bare and cleansed away through the words of God.
-In the last days, God uses words, and not signs and wonders, to make man perfect.
-He uses His words to expose man, to judge man, to chastise man, and to make man perfect, so that in the words of God, man comes to see the wisdom and loveliness of God, and comes to understand the disposition of God, so that through the words of God, man beholds the deeds of God.”
+The brother read two passages of God’s words for me, “The work done by God during this age is chiefly the provision of the words for the life of man; the exposure of man’s nature essence and corrupt disposition; and the elimination of religious notions, feudal thinking, outdated thinking, and the knowledge and culture of man.
+These things must all be cleansed through being exposed by God’s words.
+In the last days, God uses words, not signs and wonders, to make man perfect.
+He uses His words to expose man, to judge man, to chastise man, and to make man perfect, so that in the words of God, man comes to see the wisdom and loveliness of God, and comes to understand the disposition of God, and so that through the words of God, man beholds the deeds of God.”

 The brother also fellowshiped this: “From God’s words we understand that Almighty God of the last days has mainly come to utter truths that will judge all of our corrupt satanic dispositions, and through His words reveal and dissect our speech, thoughts, behaviors and every mistaken viewpoint that we hold onto.
 In our lives, He will arrange all manner of testing situations to refine us and reveal our defects and deficiencies so that we’ll know the essence of our corruption and His righteous disposition.
 At the same time, through His words of judgment and chastisement, He will tell us all of the truths that we need and show us the way to transforming our dispositions.
 The more truths we understand, the clearer we’ll understand the reality and substance of our own corruption.
 When we are capable of hating ourselves then we are capable of betraying all those satanic dispositions and poisons and rules.
 This way, all of the things in our hearts that belong to Satan will gradually be uprooted and we’ll slowly start to live by the truths and gain cleansing and transformation.
 After the cleansing of our corrupt dispositions, we can become people who truly obey and love God and only then will we gain full salvation.”